 The clinical efficacy and the tolerability of alpha-GPC, a drug able to provide high levels of choline for the nervous cells of the brain and to protect their cell walls, have been tested in a clinical open multicenter trial on 2044 patients suffering from recent stroke or transient ischemic attacks.
 Alpha-GPC was administered after the attack at the daily dose of 1000 mg im for 28 days and orally at the dose of 400 mg three times a day during the following 5 months after the first phase.
 Adverse events were complained of by 44 patients (2%).
 The most frequent complaints were heartburn (0.7%), nausea-vomit (0.5%), insomnia-excitation (0.4%).
 The trial confirms the therapeutic role of alpha-GPC on the cognitive recovery of patients with acute stroke or TIA, and the low percentage of adverse events confirms its excellent tolerability.

 Alpha GPC is a newcomer in the mind boosting supplement field.
 My first morning I took one 300 mg capsule.
 By mid morning I had not noticed much, so I took another pill.
 Except for slight alertness, I can't say I noticed much of a positive or negative effect.
 A few days later, I took 3 capsules in the morning.
 By midday I noticed being more alert and there was a very mild relaxation effect which is unlike other brain boosters that make me feel stimulated.
 The next day I took 2 capsules and the effects were similar.
 Overall, I did not find the short term effects of alpha GPC to be very potent.
 I don't have a strong urge to take it again any time soon, although I can see it being useful as a mild mental enhancer in those who find acetyl-carnitine, DMAE, or other brain boosters too stimulating and would prefer a gentler brain enhancer.
 One option is to alternate alpha GPC one day and Mind Power Rx the next day.
 It may offer long term benefits as discussed in the research studies listed above.
 One has to keep in mind that even if no significant benefits are observed in the short term, this does not mean that a supplement won't have long term benefits.
-Alpha GPC is not a supplement to take for occasional use as a mental enhancer.
-Mind Power Rx, acetylcarnitine, CDP-choline, DMAE, are better options for a quick mind boost.
+Alpha GPC does not seem to be a supplement to take for occasional use as a mental enhancer.
+Mind Power Rx, acetylcarnitine, CDP-choline, DMAE, are better options for a quick mind boost along with bacopa which is considered a Memory Herb pill.

 Alpha GPC side effects,